Introduction

-Did you know that an employee spends an average of 3.6 hours daily searching for relevant information?
-Coveo’s 2022 Workplace Relevant Report also found that 31 percent of employees feel burnt out from the lack of information at their work.
+Did you know employees spend an average of 3.6 hours daily searching for relevant information?
+Coveo’s 2022 Workplace Relevant Report also found that 88 percent of employees feel demoralized from the lack of information at their work.

 Okay... but how does that affect your customers?

-The good news is you can solve this issue and make your employees and customers happy with one method — effective knowledge management.
+The good news is you can make it possible with one method — effective knowledge management

 Let’s see how you can use knowledge management tools to improve employee productivity and customer experience.